Joe Biden Will Pick Hillary Clinton As His Running Mate, Says Conservative Actor

-Early Wednesday morning, outspoken conservative actor James Woods expressed his belief that Democratic frontrunner Joe Biden will choose Hillary Clinton as his vice president and running mate, The Washington Examiner reported.
+Early Wednesday morning, outspoken conservative actor James Woods expressed his belief that Democratic frontrunner Joe Biden will choose Hillary Clinton as his vice president and running mate, the Washington Examiner reported.

 “So I pretty much predicted this,” he tweeted.
 “It’ll be #Biden and #Hillary as his vice presidential candidate.
 He will eventually ‘gracefully’ resign as his dementia worsens and… Voila! #MadamePresident at last! (and in case he gets indicted for his Ukraine corruption, she’ll pardon him…”

-Woods is vocal about his criticisms of the Clinton family.
+Woods has been vocal about his criticisms of the Clinton family.
 After returning from a 10-month Twitter hiatus following a ban for his controversial comments, it wasn’t long before he took aim at the former secretary of state.

 “When the only thing separating #HillaryClinton from the presidency is your heartbeat, start writing your will …” he tweeted last month, referring to theories that the Clinton family is behind numerous high-profile deaths.

-Although Clinton has yet to officially endorse a candidate, Business Insider reported that she “effectively endorsed” Biden during her Wednesday appearance on Jimmy Fallon Tonight.
+Although the former senator from New York has yet to officially endorse a candidate, Business Insider reported that she “effectively endorsed” Biden during her Wednesday appearance on The Tonight Show Starring Jimmy Fallon.

 “He has the experience.
 He knows what needs to be done, he can repair the damage that he would be inheriting,” she said to Fallon.

 Clinton also called Biden’s recent success, which began with the South Carolina primary, “very exciting.”
-According to Clinton, Biden had “so much energy” in South Carolina, which she believes the state rewarded.
+According to the former secretary, Biden had “so much energy” in South Carolina, which she believes the state rewarded.

 “And then, that kind of set off this momentum.
 And it carried him,” she said.